- Home Office of Diversity

 With this in mind the Office of DEE & I will strive to make resources available to you on topics of diversity and inclusion on our webpage (coming soon).
 We will also keep the campus community informed on the progress of the University Strategic Plan for Diversity; and progress on new initiatives that are responsive to the diversity related needs of our campus, (which also includes responding to the above recent incidents of cultural appropriation).
 Visit our webpage for related forums and workshops we hope to be sponsoring throughout the fall semester, such as the one listed below.

-The following workshop will be available to faculty, staff and students beginning October 1, 2013.
+The following workshop are available to faculty, staff and students.
 To request the workshop for your group or organization please call us at 760.750.4039

 - Race Themed Parties: Issues of Cultural Appropriation

 - Diversity…Why Do We Do It?
 Definitions and Frameworks

 - Search Committee Workshops and Diversity